Sanay Min: Early life

 Sanay Min was born to King Minye Kyawhtin and his queen Sanda Dewi (née Khin Ma Shwe San Oo) c.
 April 1673.
 He was given Dabayin in fief, and was known as Debayin Mintha in his youth.
 He was made heir apparent on 8 September 1688 (Wednesday, 14th waxing of Tawthalin 1050 ME).

 Reign

 In 1707, Sanay brought Muslim prisoners of war from Sandoway and settled them in Myedu.
-Three thousand Muslims from the weakening Kingdom of Mrauk U took refuge under his rule from 1698–1714.
+Three thousand Muslims from the weakening Kingdom of Mrauk U took refuge under his rule from 1698 to 1714.
 These refugees were divided and settled in Taungoo, Yamethin, Nyaung Yan, Yin Daw, Meiktila, Pin Dale, Tabet Swe', Bhodhii, Syi Tha, Siputtara, Myae du and Depayin.

 Sanay Min also had two flotillas, named Elahee and Selamat, both Arabic Islamic names.
 These ships were recorded to have called at Forte St. George.
 The Elahee was used to send for missionaries exchanged between the Mughal Empire and the Burmese kingdom, being captained by an Arab.
-The diplomatic relations between the Court of Ava and Muslim Court of the Moghul began in 1706 A.D., with an exchange of gifts recorded by the English factory in Madras.
+The diplomatic relations between the Court of Ava and Muslim Court of the Moghul began in 1706, with an exchange of gifts recorded by the English factory in Madras.